KrispyTech/airneis/docs/dive-in/2024/01/2024-01-17-protect-app-secrets/2024-01-17-protect-app-secrets.md

 ## Context

-We are currently building a product in which we use secrets to be able to connect to differennt services.
+We are currently building a product in which we use secrets to be able to connect to different services.
 It could be to connect to a database, an email service or a payment service like Stripe.

 All these different services provide tokens to connect to them.